Sports Betting Lines Explained

 Who Creates the Betting Lines?

 The experts responsible for creating the betting lines work based on 2 different types of markets.
 One is the statistical market, and the other involves significant insight or intuition.
+They will consider the team’s past results, player performance, and advanced stats.
+Factors like motivation, injuries, and home/away will also be taken into account.

 American, Decimal, & Fractional Odds